RaSTuS26/RPi_TimeMachine/README.md

 - A simple Clock and Weather display for Raspberry Pi with 5" 800 x 480 LCD.

 - /html/index.html should be a symlink to /html/date-time-weather.html, somehow GitHub can't handle symlinks.
+Added script (setPerms+Symlink.sh) to set permissions and create the symlink.

 - /html/images is the directory for the background images, I think mine are free but can't be sure, see README in that directory for more info.